Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Monument to Isabella and Isabel Mary McGregor, All Saints Churchyard, Boyne Hill, Maidenhead, Berkshire.

-"In loving rememberance of Isabella.
+"In loving remembrance of Isabella.
 Beloved wife of Edward James McGregor who died Nov 17th 1884 aged 30 years.
-Also Isabel Mary daughter of the avove who died May 17th 1881 aged 3 years. - Unto Thee O Lord do I lift up my soul."
+Also Isabel Mary daughter of the above who died May 17th 1881 aged 3 years. - Unto Thee O Lord do I lift up my soul."

-Isabella McGregor was born Isabella Shepherdson on 8th November 1854, to William Shepherdson, a butcher and his wife Isabella Grant.
+Isabella McGregor was born Isabella Shepherdson on 8th November 1854, to William Shepherdson, a butcher, and his wife Isabella Grant in Kingsland, Middlesex.

-In 1877 Isabella married Edward James McGregor.
+On 6th September 1877 at ST Saviours Church, Paddington, London, Isabella married Edward James McGregor, whose profession was given as simply Gentleman.
 Their daughter Isabel Mary was born in 1879, closely followed by a son Edward Charles in 1880, Reginald in 1882 and Archie William in 1883.

-On the 1881 Census Isabella can be found living at and running The Star Inn beer house in South Street, Maidenhead with her husband Edward and their two children.
-Sadly little than a month after the Census was taken Isabel Mary passed away at the age of 3.
-Her mother Isabella followed her to the grave in 1884.
+On the 1881 Census the family can be found at The Star Inn, 23 Broad Street, Maidenhead.
+Sadly, little than a month after the Census was taken Isabel Mary passed away on 17th May 1881 at the age of 3.
+Isabella was to pass away on 17th November 1884.

 Sunday, 20 January 2013